 As of May 30, Franklin County was the region with the most confirmed cases of COVID-19 in Ohio, with 5,773 total.

-The state’s numbers, according to Dr. Acton, which now include probable cases per CDC guidelines, likely don’t reflect all of the cases because testing is only being used to screen individuals who are hospitalized or work in the health care field.
+The state’s numbers, according to Dr. Acton, which include probable cases per CDC guidelines, don’t reflect all of the cases because testing is primarily being used to screen individuals who are hospitalized or work in the health care field.

 She also described that seeing a significant increase in daily cases shouldn’t be alarming because the testing capacity is expanding.

 An additional 2,395 cases and 211 deaths are presumed to be linked to COVID-19 under the CDC expanded definitions and included in the Ohio Department of Health’s reporting.

 Out of the hospitalizations reported on Saturday, at least 1,548 individuals were admitted to intensive care units.